Disney Princess: Films and television

 A second installment in the series, Disney Princess Enchanted Tales: Honesty featuring new stories with Cinderella and Mulan, was planned to be released in February 2008.
 Merchandise for the second film began production, starting with children's books, though they never released.
 The series was cancelled, and only Follow Your Dreams exists.

 The TV series Once Upon a Time, which aired on Disney-owned ABC, featured live-action versions of Snow White, Cinderella, Belle, Aurora, Mulan, Ariel, Rapunzel, Merida, Jasmine, and Tiana.
 Snow White and Belle are the main characters, while the rest make recurring or guest appearances.
 Beginning in season 7, Cinderella, Tiana, and Rapunzel are the main characters.
 Many of these characters are patterned after the Disney versions, but a few draw inspiration from older stories.

-The TV series Sofia the First premiered on January 11, 2013, on Disney Junior.
-Cinderella appeared in the first film, Once Upon A Princess.
-Jasmine, Belle, Aurora, Snow White, Mulan, Tiana, and Merida appeared on the show.
+In the TV series Sofia the First, which premiered on January 11, 2013, on Disney Junior, the protagonist, Princess Sofia (voiced by Ariel Winter), can summon the Disney Princesses.
+Cinderella appeared in the pilot film, Once Upon A Princess.
+Jasmine, Belle, Aurora, Snow White, Mulan, Tiana, and Merida appeared on the show as guest appearances.
 Ariel and Rapunzel appeared in the TV specials The Floating Palace and The Curse of Princess Ivy, respectively.
+The sequel series Sofia the First: Royal Magic, will have Moana appearing as a guest in the series.
+Along with Rapunzel, Cinderella, Aurora, and Jasmine making returning guest appearances.

-However, Sofia is a minor princess and not in the royal court.
-She is voiced by Modern Family star Ariel Winter.
-In 2017, the TV series Rapunzel's Tangled Adventure debuted with the television film Tangled: Before Ever After serving as the pilot.
+In 2017, the TV series Rapunzel's Tangled Adventure debuted with the television film Tangled: Before Ever After serving as the pilot—with Mandy Moore reprising her voice role as Rapunzel.
 In December 2020, it was originally announced that Tiana and Moana would have spin-off TV shows, both airing on Disney+, with Moana: The Series debuting in 2024 and Tiana set for a later date.
 However, in February 2024, Moana: The Series was transformed into Moana 2, which was released on November 27, 2024, and in March 2025, Tiana was announced to be cancelled and no longer moving forward as a series.